upekshaip/tg-ytdlp-bot/README.md

       sudo ln -s /full/path/to/tg-ytdlp-bot/yt-dlp /usr/local/bin/yt-dlp
       ```
       Ensure `/usr/local/bin` is in your `PATH`.
 Now you can run `yt-dlp` directly.

+    (Also in that case you must install desktop environment (GUI) and any supported by `yt-dlp` browser by yourself)

 </details>

 ---